 And what about in Europe?

 The Maker culture has significantly spread over in Europe in the last few years, thanks to the increasing number of innovative projects, workshops and stories made by people who build their own vision of the future through ingenuity and creativity.
 Europe is the continent with the highest number of FabLabs and Makerspaces and was the birthplace of revolutionary projects like Arduino, Rapberry Pi, MICROBIT and RepRap.
-Every year there are more than 50 Maker Faires and Mini Maker Faires: Maker Faire Rome – which is the largest one – has exceeded 100 thousand participants during its third edition in 2015.
+Every year there are more than 50 Maker Faires and Mini Maker Faires: Maker Faire Rome – which is the largest one – has exceeded 100 thousand participants during its fifth edition in 2017.
 Across Europe, the business world is investing in makers, craftsmen are renewing thanks to digital fabrication and schools are opening their own makerspace.

 Why a European Maker Week?

 We believe that makers will be able to make a positive contribution to our Society and to the European Economy, especially within the educational environment and by creating innovative Startup based on hardware products.
 We want to enhance this world of people who work locally but in a global network.
 We would like to combine our forces in order to organize a week of public events across Europe: a huge umbrella event under which local initiatives will flourish as part of a European network.
 We want to encourage the encounter and the dialogue between makers and the society, citizens, investors and Institutions, by spreading the awareness of how the construction of a different future will be happening thanks to this new ecosystem.